ananth0701/ananth0701/README.md

 ---

 ### 🏆 Achievements
-- 🔎 Worked on real-world case studies involving **data storytelling** and **automated dashboards**
+- 📈 Created multiple interactive dashboards using Tableau and Power BI
+- 🔍 Developed ML models for classification and prediction problems
+- 📊 Automated EC2 instance backup with AWS Backup for disaster recovery
-- 🛠 Built ML models for classification, predictions, and pattern analysis
+- 🛠 Built and deployed end-to-end data analysis projects
-- 📈 Developed Tableau dashboards for business and e-commerce datasets

 ---